glennbarosen/wa-blog/README.md

 # Homepage
-Currently used as blog for my intership
+Currently used as blog for my internship